-As you can see the margin percentage is just about 4%, which is pretty much similar to the currency contracts.
-However, the Rupee value of the margin is way too high and it therefore prohibits many retail traders to initiate positions in Gold.
+As you can see, the margin percentage is just about 4%, which is pretty much similar to the currency contracts.
+However, the Rupee value of the margin is way too high, and it, therefore, prohibits many retail traders from initiating positions in Gold.
 In fact, this is the reason we have contracts like Gold Mini and Gold Petal, where the Rupee value of the margins is lower.
 We will talk about these contracts a little later.

 P&L per tick = (Lot Size / Quotation) * Tick Size